Honeywell Aerospace: Corporate history

-Honeywell Aerospace began in 1914.
-Over nearly a century, through various acquisitions, mergers and name changes, Honeywell Aerospace combined legacy companies Sperry, Bendix, Garrett AiResearch, Pioneer, Lycoming, Grimes, King Radio and AlliedSignal.
+Honeywell Aerospace Technologies began in 1914.
+Over nearly a century, through various acquisitions, mergers and name changes, Honeywell Aerospace Technologies combined legacy companies Sperry, Bendix, Garrett AiResearch, Pioneer, Lycoming, Grimes, King Radio and AlliedSignal.
 Garrett Corporation also acquired Aero Engineering Inc., Aero Sales Engineering, Ltd. and Air Cruisers Company in 1954.

-Following the death of its founder John Cliff Garrett in 1963, Garrett Corporation merged with Signal Oil & Gas Company to avoid a hostile takeover by Curtiss-Wright, forming The Signal Companies.
+Following the death of its founder John Cliff Garrett in 1963, Garrett Corporation merged with Signal Oil & Gas Company to avoid a hostile takeover by Curtiss-Wright.
+In 1968, Signal Oil & Gas was renamed The Signal Companies.
 In 1982 Allied Corporation acquired Bendix Aerospace after coming in late in a protracted fight involving Bendix, Martin Marietta, and United Technologies.
 Originally, Bendix had tried to acquire Martin Marietta.
 Martin Marietta then bid for Bendix, and United Technologies entered the fray to help Martin Marietta.

 After the dust cleared, Allied Corporation was the apparent victor.

 In 1985 The Signal Companies merged with Allied Corporation forming Allied-Signal Inc. Allied-Signal (later renamed to Honeywell International in 1999) now includes [what was (in 1986) called] Honeywell Inc., and in 1986 Honeywell Inc. acquired Sperry Aerospace for $1.025 billion.

-Allied-Signal acquired the Lycoming Turbine Engine Division of Textron in 1994, and Grimes in 1997.
-Allied-Signal acquired Honeywell in 1999, and changed the name of the resulting company to Honeywell International.
+Allied-Signal acquired the Lycoming Turbine Engine Division of Textron in 1994 and Grimes in 1997.
+Allied-Signal acquired Honeywell in 1999 and changed the name of the resulting company to Honeywell International.